SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 >
 > 3.3.5 Number of people requiring interventions against neglected tropical diseases

 The target is interpreted to include research which talks about combating / end epidemics of communicable and waterborne diseases.
-We interpret "ending epidemics", to include research on ending pandemics, along with general works about controlling spread/transmission.
-We interpret "combating" to mean reducing the occurrence and effects of these diseases, and thus include action terms such as `prevent OR treat OR control` and research about better prevention and treatment (e.g. development of vaccines and drugs).
-We add these as many researchers may consider that it goes without saying that e.g. research on new treatments for chagas are a form of "combating" chagas.
+We interpret "ending epidemics", to include research on ending epidemics/pandemics, along with general works about controlling spread/transmission.
+We interpret "combating" to mean reducing the occurrence and effects of these diseases, i.e. research about improving control, reducing transmission, preventing, treating, and developing novel treatments/vaccines.

 This query consists of 3 phrases.